Ado-trastuzumab Emtansine (Kadcyla®)

 - Infusion reactions: In some cases, patients can have an allergic reaction to this medication.
 Signs of a reaction can include: shortness of breath or difficulty breathing, chest pain, rash, flushing or itching or a decrease in blood pressure.
 If you notice any changes in how you feel during the infusion, let your nurse know immediately.
 The infusion will be slowed or stopped if this occurs.
 Depending on the severity of your reaction, you may still be able to receive the medication with a pre-medication to prevent a reaction, or if the medication is given at a slower rate.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 7 months after treatment.
+Effective birth control is necessary during treatment and for at least 7 months after treatment for women and 4 months after treatment for men.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while taking this medication.
+You should not breastfeed while taking this medication or for 7 months after your last dose.